openvinotoolkit/open_model_zoo/demos/python_demos/colorization_demo/README.md

   -i INPUT, --input INPUT
                         Required.
 An input to process.
 The input must be a single image, a folder of images or anything that cv2.VideoCapture can process.
-  -loop                 Optional.
+  --loop                Optional.
 Enable reading the input in a loop.
   --no_show             Optional.
 Disable display of results on screen.
   -v, --verbose         Optional.
 Enable display of processing logs on screen.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS